THE ULTIMATE SHOULDER WORKOUT GUIDE

-When it comes to shoulders, that old adage of ‘lift big, get big’ doesn’t ring true.
-To build your shoulders, you’re going to have to pick up the lighter weights.
+When it comes to deltoid training, that old adage of ‘lift big, get big’ doesn’t ring true.
+To build your shoulders, you’re going to have to pick up the light dumbbells.

 The heavy weights will still have their place in your shoulder development, but light weights are where it’s at for developing bigger delts.

 Heavy compound lifts aren’t ideal when it comes to building shoulders.
 That’s because the deltoid muscles receive so much assistance from other muscle groups in the upper body when doing big lifts.
 To move all that weight, the triceps, chest, back, core and legs kick in.
 There will be some momentum involved as well.